How to Set Up Accounting For Your Startup

 Today, all modern companies use software to manage their accounting processes.
 By far the two most popular are Intuit’s QuickBooks Online and Xero.
 Both SaaS products are relatively inexpensive, support many third-party integrations and provide simple reporting.
 QuickBooks Online is the likely first choice for startups and is often praised for its ease of use.
 Xero gained traction among startups by being the first to market a cloud-hosted product.
 It is a common choice among founders who started a business outside of the U.S.

 It is very common for startup founders to work with an outsourced accountant or accounting firm to help manage their books and records.
 Every major startup hub has a number of individual accountants and accounting firms that have emerged to help the startup community with their books and records.
-Recently, venture capital has been pouring into the space with investments in accounting automation companies like Boston’s botkeeper, Austin’s ScaleFactor, and Silicon Valley’s Pilot all receiving funding.
+Recently, venture capital has been pouring into the space with investments in accounting automation companies like Boston’s botkeeper, San Francisco's Kruze Consulting, and Silicon Valley’s Pilot all receiving funding.

 Outsourcing can save you significant time by leveraging professional experts who complete accounting quickly and accurately.
 Also, having a third party prepare your books and records mitigates the risk of errors.